ewired/gjs-guide/docs/guides/gtk/3/15-saving-data.md

 # Saving Application Data

-We now have a full GTK+ application working!
+We now have a full GTK application working!
 For many applications, though, storing user data is critical for functionality.
 A common example might be reopening the data or file that was in use before the application previously exited.

 ## Converting Data